 Waikanae treatment plant upgrade

-A 24-month, $17 million upgrade to increase earthquake resilience and to replace aging equipment at the Waikanae Water Treatment Plant began in February 2022.
+A 24-month upgrade to increase earthquake resilience and to replace aging equipment at the Waikanae Water Treatment Plant began in February 2022.

 This upgrade is part of our commitment to provide safe, clean, reliable and resilient drinking water to homes and businesses.
 The Waikanae Water Treatment Plant provides drinking water to 41,000 people in Waikanae, Paraparaumu and Raumati.